kstenerud/concise-encoding/cte-specification.md

 A CTE document is a UTF-8 encoded text document containing data arranged in an ad-hoc hierarchical fashion.

+All characters in a CTE document must be [text-safe](ce-structure.md#text-safety).
+Text-unsafe characters can only be represented using [escape sequences](#escape-sequences) (where allowed).
+Validation of text-safety must occur before processing escape-sequences.
+All other validation of string-like values must occur **after** decoding any escape sequences contained within.

 Whitespace is used to separate elements in a container.
 In maps, the key and value portions of a key-value pair are separated by an equals character (`=`) and possible whitespace.
 The key-value pairs themselves are separated by whitespace.
 Extraneous whitespace is ignored.

 **Examples**: